Guerra deals, Thames homers to lift Brewers over Reds 2-0 - Philly

 TRAINER'S ROOM

 Reds: C Devin Mesoraco left in the sixth inning with a bruised right wrist.
-X-rays were negative, the team announced. ...
+X-rays were negative, the team announced.
+"We'll see how he is tomorrow, if there's some things he can do for us off the bench," Price said.
+"I think he'll be able to catch and do whatever he needs back there but we'll see how he can handle the bat." ...
 OF Scott Schebler (right ulnar nerve contusion) was scheduled to play a second straight rehab game for Double-A Pensacola and could be activated Wednesday. ...
 RHP David Hernandez (right shoulder inflammation) threw 25 pitches in a simulated game.

 Brewers: Veteran LHP Wade Miley was added to the roster at Double-A Biloxi.
 Miley signed as a minor league free agent in the offseason and injured his groin late in spring training. ...
 LHP Logan Boone, on the 10-day DL (left triceps), probably will throw a bullpen session sometime this week.